 When viewing your Stacks in the Splice Desktop app, you’ll see a “Key” column containing the original key of each sample.
 For any of the samples that were automatically transposed in your CoSo Stack, you’ll see a +/- offset next to the sample’s key, indicating the number of semitones the sample was transposed.
 Once you’ve dragged the original sample into your DAW, simply transpose the sample according to the offset noted in the Desktop app, and you’ll hear the sample as it played in your CoSo Stack.

 Yes.
 Disconnecting from wifi or cellular will cause the app to go offline.
 We recommend that you use CoSo on a wifi network.

-What is Export to Ableton Live and when will it be available?
+What is Export to Ableton Live?

 OWNERSHIP, SUBSCRIPTIONS & PAYMENTS